ZachariahSWS/Ray-Tracing/README.md

 This is just me messing around with ray tracing to try to get better at graphic programming.

-Built for the apple m2 silicon chip using c++.
+Built for the Apple M2 silicon chip using C++.